sjoerd-verhagen/barcelona-rental-analysis/index.md

   <summary>Step 3 – Further cleaning</summary

-For step 3, I further cleaned the columns...
+For step 3, I extracted and cleaned the number of bedrooms from the listing text, creating a numeric column for analysis.

 ```python